Skip to main content

 When the server responds with 201 Created and a Location header, Cotomy stores the entity key.
 Subsequent submits switch from POST to PUT automatically.

 Using the server-issued Location keeps identity authoritative and avoids duplicate creates in CRUD flows.
-This prevents accidental duplicate creation when users resubmit or navigate back.

 5) Bind name styles and renderers